 Change is up to You

 I think a lot of people walk around angry at the world because they feel ‘stuck’, but really, they need to figure out why.
 What is their ‘why’?
 It’s not the world that has you stuck, it’s you.
 Sorry to tell you.
 The only one holding you back is you.
 You just need to figure out why you are doing that and change it.
 Give yourself a new ‘why’.
-Maybe take your relationship ‘why’ from “because I was scared to be alone” or “I didn’t think I could do better”, to “because I deserve great love” or “I won’t settle for anyone less than a true soulmate”.
+Maybe take your relationship ‘why’ from “because I was scared to be alone” or “I didn’t think I could do better”, to “because I deserve great love” or “I won’t settle for anyone less than a true soulmate or my twin flame”.

 The Wheelhouse Why